mariamconde/tdd-student-store-starter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Shout out to everyone that I worked with this week.
+We helped each other by working together and making sure we all understood the assignment.